 All individuals have the right to request a copy of all data you hold on them.

-When you receive a SAR you must have a clockwork process to supply all personally identifiable data that you hold in connection with a data subject.
+When you receive a SAR you must have an efficient process to supply all personally identifiable data that you hold in connection with a data subject if necessary.

 Managing Right to be Forgotten Requests